 If you cannot get an attorney to help you, then you could send your own request for resentencing to the court.
-If you do this, you should explain what sentencing law has changed and why resentencing you would not pose a danger to public safety.
-You should discuss why the factors described in section V of this letter support resentencing you.
-You also should send any documents that support your request.
+If you send this type of request to the court, the first page should include your name, CDCR #, the superior court number for your case, and a statement that it is an "AB 600 request for resentencing per Penal Code section 1172.1."
+You should explain what law has changed and why resentencing you would be in the interest of justice and not pose a danger to public safety.